 The Board has established an Audit and Risk Committee to oversee the quality and integrity of accounting, audit, financial and risk management practices for the Company.

-The Audit and Risk Committee is comprised of three independent Non-Executive Directors and is chaired by an independent Director who is not the Chair of the Board.
+The Audit and Risk Committee is comprised of four independent Non-Executive Directors and is chaired by an independent Director who is not the Chair of the Board.
+The Audit and Risk Committee members all have an appropriate level of financial and industry expertise.

-The Board has developed a charter which sets out the Audit and Risk Committee's role, responsibilities, composition, structure and membership requirements.
-A copy of the Committee Charter is available at www.harmoney.com.au/investor.
+The Audit and Risk Committee charter sets out the responsibilities, composition, structure and membership requirements, and a copy of the charter is available at the Website.